|

 If you know about driving in Turkey, you will likely enjoy your time around Turkey much more.

-I don’t recommend renting a car in Istanbul.
+I don’t recommend renting a car in Istanbul if you’re staying in the city.
 It really isn’t needed and is more of a hassle than it’s worth for such a short stay.

 For road trips or flying to another area and driving around, however, they are completely worth it!